 Members of the DC community are frustrated due to the elimination of the bus stop at Newton without any warning.
 The frustration was addressed at the Advisory Neighborhood Commission (ANC) meeting held Tuesday, February 23 2016 in the Mount Pleasant Library.

 The ANC is a committee that listens to the neighborhood complaints and attempts to put ideas into action in an effort to fulfill the communities’ wishes for improvement.
 A meeting is held once a month, with commissioners who are the actual advocates for the community.
-Typically, a meeting will consist of commissioners trying to attain licenses of many sorts for restaurants, stores etc (De Leon).
+Typically, a meeting will consist of commissioners trying to attain licenses of many sorts for restaurants and stores.

 Although, the committee had good intentions with the elimination of the stop at Newton, the inconvenience is not one that is being taken lightly.
-There efforts to “save time” caused a petition to begin being circulated online in an attempt to reverse this change.
+Their efforts to save time caused a petition to begin being circulated online in an attempt to reverse this change.